microsoft/hi-ml/docs/source/montage_creation.md

 - you have activated the Conda environment `HimlHisto`
 - your current working directory is `<repo root>/hi-ml-cpath`

-## Creating Montages From a Folder With Files
+## Creating montages from a folder with files

-The following command will create a montage from all files in the folder `/data` that match the glob pattern `**/*.tiff`.
+The following command will create a montage from all files in the folder `/data` that match the pattern `**/*.tiff`.

 ```shell